Elizabeth L'Estrange

 My research focuses on the art and culture of the medieval and early modern periods (c.
 1350-1600) with a particular emphasis on illuminated manuscripts, book history, and on questions of gender in visual culture.
 In 2008 I published Holy Motherhood: Gender, Dynasty and Visual Culture in the Late Middle Ages (MUP, 2008) which won the Society for Medieval Feminist Scholarship’s First Book Prize in 2010.
 This study of maternal imagery in books of hours owned by aristocratic women and its relationship to the material culture of childbearing has led to other articles on the patronage of women at the French court, including Anne of Brittany, Anne of France, and Anne de Graville.
 In Holy Motherhood and in other articles on deschi da parto (birth trays) and carved ivory objects, I have also drawn on contemporary gender studies to inform my methodological approaches to assessing women’s agency as viewers.

-My second monograph will be published in April 2023 and is the first book-length study of Anne de Graville (c.
-1490-1540), a writer in the circle of the French court who amassed an impressive personal library and who rewrote two well-known texts by medieval male authors, Boccaccio’s Teseida and Alain Chartier’s Belle dame sans mercy, for Queen Claude of France.
-This project involved reconstructing Anne’s library to assess the kinds of books she was reading and commissioning as well as analysing how her own works engaged with, and contributed to, literary debate at the French court, notably the querelle des femmes.
-I have previously published an article on the text and images in the Beau roman, Anne’s rewriting of the Teseida in 2015, and another on her copy of the pseudo-Berosus Chaldean Histories in Renaissance Studies in 2016.
+My second monograph was published in April 2023 and is the first book-length study of Anne de Graville (c.
+1490-1540), a writer in the circle of the French court who amassed an impressive personal library.
+She also wrote the Beau roman, a rewriting of Boccaccio’s Teseida, and the Rondeaux, a reworking of Alain Chartier’s Belle dame sans mercy, for Queen Claude of France and Louise of Savoy respectively.
+In the book I reconstruct Anne’s library to assess the kinds of books she was reading and commissioning and analyse how her own works engaged with those in her library as well as contributing to literary debate at the French court, notably the querelle des femmes.

-I am also interested in broader questions of gender and sexuality in the medieval and early modern periods, and have co-edited two collections of essays: Re-Presenting Medieval Genders and Sexualities: Construction, Transformation (Ashgate, 2011) with Alison More, and Le mécénat féminin en France et en Bourgogne, XIVe-XVIe (a special issue of Le Moyen Age journal, 2011) with Laure Fagnart.
-In 2015 I co-organised an international conference on Mary of Burgundy which took place in Birmingham’s Brussels Office and in the Groeningen Museum in Bruges.
-The proceedings - a collection of over 20 essays by leading scholars in history, art history, and literature, were published by Brepols in 2021 https://www.brepols.net/products/IS-9782503588087-1
+I also co-edited three collections of essays: Re-Presenting Medieval Genders and Sexualities: Construction, Transformation (Ashgate, 2011) with Alison More, Le mécénat féminin en France et en Bourgogne, XIVe-XVIe (a special issue of Le Moyen Age journal, 2011) with Laure Fagnart, and Mary of Burgundy: ‘Persona’, Reign, and Legacy of a Late Medieval Duchess (Turnhout: Brepols, 2021)

 Fingerprint